o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 ## Pedersen commitments

-The homomorphic commitment scheme described above is known as a Pedersen commitment.
-As mentioned it relies on the ELDP hardness assumption.
+The homomorphic commitment $\mathsf{commit}(x, r) = xG + rH$ described above is known as a Pedersen commitment.
+If you remove the $rH$ term you get a non-hiding commitment, also called a *Pedersen hash*.
+Both rely on the ELDP hardness assumption.

 This means that, at least theoretically, you might be lucky (or have a quantum computer) and figure out that $H = hG$, which would allow you to find different values $x'$ and $h'$ to open the commitment.
 We say that pedersen commitments are **computationally binding** and not unconditionally binding.
 For example, you could express $c = xG + rH$ alternatively as